US long-term mortgage rates up for 4th week; 30-year 4.20%

 WASHINGTON — U.S. long-term mortgage rates rose this week for the fourth straight week, though they remain historically low as a spur to home sales in the spring buying season.

-Mortgage buyer Freddie Mac says the average rate on the 30-year, fixed-rate mortgage increased to 4.20% from 4.17% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage increased to 4.20% from 4.17% last week.
 By contrast, a year ago the benchmark rate stood at 4.58%.

 The average rate for 15-year, fixed-rate home loans rose this week to 3.64% from 3.62% last week.